-Puppy training: How to train a puppy to walk on a lead
+Puppy training: How to train a puppy on a lead

-It’s important to understand the stress that some pups can feel if they aren’t given the time to properly get used to a lead before stepping outside properly and here are tips on how to avoid it and ensure happy dog walking for you and your pup.
+It’s important to understand the stress that some pups can feel if they aren’t given the time to properly get used to a lead before stepping outside properly, so here are our tips on how to avoid putting them under stress and ensure happy dog walking for you and your pup.

 When it comes to removing the collar, make sure that it isn’t while your puppy is protesting or struggling against it as this can cause negative associations.
 Additionally, if you take it off while your dog is trying to get out of it then it will seem like their struggling has been rewarded and this will become learned behaviour.

-Occasionally pick up the leash and gently bring them to you, so they can get used to the sensation of having you in control of their movement.
+Occasionally pick up the leash and gently bring your pup to you, this will get them used to the sensation of having you in control of their movement.
 When teaching your dog to walk on a lead for the first time you should use a space with limited distractions, i.e. the living room or a back garden.
 The dog should initially be off the lead to ensure he/she isn’t frightened and there is no temptation to pull on the lead by either the dog or owner.

 - Put a name or a cue to the behaviour and use that cue (heel, close etc) every time the dog performs that behaviour – then practice.

-Harnesses which fit the body are better for larger dogs while those which fit the face can offer more control but will need to be introduced to your dog with care to avoid them becoming scared.
+Harnesses that fit the body are better for larger dogs while those which fit the face can offer more control but will need to be introduced to your dog with extra care to avoid them becoming scared.

 4. Take them out